Sententiaregum/Sententiaregum/README.md

 ## What is it?

-Sententiaregum is a social network based on a REST api written with symfony2 and a frontend in ECMAScript6 using React and Reflux.
+Sententiaregum is a social network based on a REST api written with Symfony2 and a frontend in ECMAScript6 using React and [a custom flux implementation](https://github.com/Sententiaregum/flux-container).

 ## Docs

 The docs can be found [here](https://github.com/Sententiaregum/Sententiaregum/tree/master/docs/)
 ## License

 This project is under the GPL license.
-The whole license file can be found [here](https://github.com/Sententiaregum/Sententiaregum/tree/master/LICENSE)
+The whole license file can be found [here](https://github.com/Sententiaregum/Sententiaregum/tree/master/LICENSE).